practicalli/spacemacs/clojure-repl/connect-to-running-repl.md

 You can connect to a REPL started elsewhere, for example the command line with `lein repl`, then connect to it from inside Spacemacs.
 You will need to know:

 * host name / ip address
-* port the repl is listening too
+* port the REPL is listening too

 | Spacemacs   | Major mode  | Emacs     | Evil    | Command         |
 |-------------|-------------|-----------|---------|-----------------|